elbasri/constellationnetwork_metagraph/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the LGPL-3 License - see the odoo opensource suported licences file for details.

 ## Contributing